Mongolia

 Gratuities:

-Gratuities are not included in the cost of the package and are left to your discretion.
-For planning purposes, anglers can expect a range of 10% to 15% of the package per guest per week ($725.00 to $1,087.50).
+Gratuities are not included in the package cost and are left to your discretion.
+For planning purposes, anglers can expect a range of 10% to 15% of the package per guest per week.
 All tips will be pooled and distributed among the entire camp staff.

 Non-Angler Activities:

 Each camp has a full-time translator and guide who can accompany you on non-angling activities.
-From these camps, you can ride horses, do some birdwatching, visits local villages and schools, and visit families that still live a nomadic lifestyle.
+From these camps, you can ride horses, do some birdwatching, visit local villages and schools, and view families that still live a nomadic lifestyle.
 Each camp has horses available for easy access to the backcountry that awaits only minutes from camp.

 Angler with Lenok